 How is this possible?

 After removing the negative foods, you need to add in some nutrient-rich foods and raw dairy.
 Raw dairy is loaded with vitamins and minerals that help maintain strong teeth and promote oral wellness.
-It’s recommended to eat raw dairy at least once a week to reap all of its benefits.

 Also, make a point to eat plenty of foods loaded with vitamins and minerals, and avoid fast food and overly processed foods like the plague.
 The vitamins you want to be sure you get enough of are vitamins A, D, E and K.